 Many employees have told us they are addicted to cigarettes.
 We are considering holding confidential sessions on smoking cessation.
 So we can properly plan, are you interested in attending one of these sessions to help you quit smoking?

-For questions about age, race or other demographic characteristics that will be used only in aggregate, consider starting the question with, “For statistical purposes …” or including some other indication that the question will not be used to personally identify the person taking the survey.
+For questions about age, race, religion or other demographic characteristics that will be used only in aggregate, consider starting the question with, “For statistical purposes …” or including some other indication that the question will not be used to personally identify the person taking the survey.

 Consider how asking for personally identifiable information might affect other answers on the survey